pianodaemon/parkinglot/DOS/prices/README.md

 'localhost:8080/prices?list=winter-1728533139&sku=84738-382777&unit=m3&material=aluminio&tservicio=recoleccion'
 ```

+**Explanation**:

+-   This `GET` request retrieves the price for the item in the price list `winter-1728533139` with the following attributes:
+    -   `sku`: 84738-382777
+    -   `unit`: m3
+    -   `material`: aluminio
+    -   `tservicio`: recoleccion
+-   The price for this specific combination of attributes will be returned.

 #### Get lists from intersection of owner and targets

 GET: This command retrieves the price lists that belong to a specific owner and are shared with specific targets.